Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-2.md

 ///		@include oExample($opts: (
 ///			// your opts here
 ///		))
+@mixin oExample ($opts: ()) {
+	// content of primary mixin
+	.o-example {
+		display: block;
+	}
+}
 </code></pre>

 We call the mixin which shares the component name (`oExample`) the ["primary mixin"](https://origami.ft.com/spec/v1/sass/#primary-mixin).
 By default the primary mixin includes all styles for the component if included by the user.
 It will also accept an `$opts` argument so users may specify which features of a component to include.
-For example a user of [o-forms](https://registry.origami.ft.com/components/o-forms) could pass an `$opts` argument to the [`oForms` mixin](https://registry.origami.ft.com/components/o-forms/sassdoc?brand=master#mixin-oforms) to only output styles for text inputs, if their project does not need other input types.
+For example a user of [o-forms](https://registry.origami.ft.com/components/o-forms) could pass an `$opts` argument to the [`oForms` mixin](https://registry.origami.ft.com/components/o-forms/sassdoc?brand=master#mixin-oforms) to only output styles for text inputs, if their project does not need other form input types.
 This helps keep the CSS bundle of the project small.

+## Silent Mode

-After the primary mixin there is a [Sass variable](https://sass-lang.com/documentation/variables) named `$o-example-is-silent`.
-By default this is set to `false` but may be set to `true` to include the primary mixin and output all the components CSS.
+After the primary mixin our component references a [Sass variable](https://sass-lang.com/documentation/variables) named `$o-example-is-silent`.
+This is set in `src/scss/_variables.scss`, where Origami components define global variables.

 <pre><code class="o-syntax-highlight--scss">
 @if ($o-example-is-silent == false) {